Libertree/libertree/INSTALLATION.md

     # # OR
     # emerge -1atv apache

+Usage of memcached is recommended, but not required:

+    # emerge -1atv memcached

 ### Ruby

 While it is possible to use the system Ruby package, it is recommended that a